What is School Orienteering?

 Control points or markers: These are specific points within the area of the orienteering map that have a physical marker displayed in a prominent position.
 For simple orienteering maps, such as those based on school grounds, control point markers can include numbers, letters, or other symbols that participants can record to show that they have visited that point.

-Staff training: Whilst no specialist knowledge or experience is needed for a school to introduce orienteering, an initial training session for staff will enable orienteering to be successfully introduced across the whole school and to become a sustainable part of the school’s curriculum.
+Staff training: Whilst no specialist knowledge or experience is needed for a school to introduce orienteering, an initial training session will not only give all staff the confidence to introduce orienteering successfully and sustainably across the whole school, but will also enable them to explore the potential to utilise orienteering to support learning across the whole curriculum.

 British Orienteering has a wealth of information and resources about orienteering: